 Shopify CLI for themes

-Shopify CLI is a command-line interface tool that helps you build Shopify apps.
+Shopify CLI is a command-line interface tool that helps you build Shopify apps and themes.
 It quickly generates Node.js, Ruby on Rails, and PHP apps, app extensions, and Shopify themes.
-You can also use it for Shopify themes and when automating many common development tasks.
+You can also use it to automate many common development tasks.

 Shopify CLI replaces Theme Kit for most Shopify theme development tasks.
 You should use Shopify CLI if you're working on Online Store 2.0 themes.
 You should use Theme Kit instead of Shopify CLI only if you're working on older themes.

 Shopify CLI accelerates your theme development process with the following features:

 - Safely preview, test, and share changes to themes using development themes

 - Hot reload CSS and section changes, or automatically refresh a page on file change, when previewing a theme

 - Initialize a new theme using Dawn as a starting point